SteveSanderson/knockout-projections/README.md

 items).
 When you add new items to the source data, we *don't* need to re-map the existing ones.
 When you reorder the source data, the output order is correspondingly changed *without* remapping anything.

-This efficiently might not matter much if you're just squaring numbers, but when you are mapping complex nested graphs of custom objects, it can be important to perform each mapping update with the minumum of work.
+This efficiency might not matter much if you're just squaring numbers, but when you are mapping complex nested graphs of custom objects, it can be important to perform each mapping update with the minumum of work.

 **Filtering**